The Law in Plain English -

 There are many defenses to possession of heroin under Florida law.
 For example, if there are multiple people inside a car with a baggie of heroin in the armrest of a car, and nobody tells the cops who it belongs to, the State will be unable to prove who in the car it belonged to.
 An experienced criminal defense attorney is familiar with the defenses to this charge.

 Even if you’re caught red handed with a baggie of heroin in your pocket, there are many other ways to try and keep your record clean.
 For example, the stop or search may have been illegal and the evidence can get thrown out.
 If you have little to no record you may be eligible for a diversion program that would result in the charges against you being thrown out.
-Long story short, if you are charged with possession of heroin you should contact a seasoned criminal defense attorney.
+Long story short, if you are charged with possession of heroin you should contact a seasoned Pensacola criminal attorney.